 Competition for technical resources, as well as inflationary wage pressures, are an accepted part of the business landscape in our industry and in the Sussex business environment in general.
-We have experienced less attrition in engineering roles in FY19 than last year and are largely hitting our marks on new product introduction efforts.
+We have experienced less attrition in engineering roles in FY19 and have the required skills within the business.
+We are working on documentation and control systems to allow us to de-skill some of the activities which in turn would increase the pool of resources available to us.